NETSCAN-dev/NETSCAN-documents/db_shell.md

   - --geom geom
   > set geometry 0/1/... ( default 0 )

-  - --c corrmap-file [ corrmap-dist ]
+  - --c correction-map-file [ correction-map-dist ]
-    --c - corrmap-dist
+    --c - correction-map-dist
-  > set relative or absolute corrmap and corrmap-dist.
+  > set relative or absolute correction-map and correction-map-dist.
-  > **relative corrmap is in effect when you specify plate pair by 'c' command**
+  > **relative correction-map is in effect when you specify plate pair by 'c' command**

   - --dir event-data-folder
   > set current folder of db_server to work with an eventdescriptor written in relavie path.